 If you haven’t heard of these before, they can seem odd.
 Pre-tax benefits are, in effect, a way to decrease your income before taxes so you pay less in taxes.
 That’s their chief purpose.
 They allow you to set aside money from your paycheck now for specific purposes so you don’t lose as much to taxes later.

 Of note: pre-tax benefits are only available if your employer offers them.
-There are generally four different types of pre-tax benefits, (flexible spending accounts, health savings accounts, commuter benefit accounts, and health reimbursement accounts).
+There are generally four different types of pre-tax benefits, (flexible spending accounts, health savings accounts, and commuter benefit accounts).
 Your employer may offer one or all.

 ELIGIBLE EXPENSES